Annual Scientific Meeting 2024

 Dr Malaka Ameratunga is a consultant medical oncologist at the Alfred Hospital where he is the Head of Molecular Oncology and Rare Cancers.
 He completed his PhD on tumour evolution in melanoma in 2023 and has clinical interests in neuro-oncology, rare cancers and drug development.

-Talk: The BETTER trial: a new treatment combination for melanoma brain metastases
+Talk: The BETTER trial: A new treatment combination for melanoma brain metastases

 Nursing, Allied Health, Public Health and Primary Care